aSampo/wokilite-app/README.md

 - Loading state during deletion
 - Toast notification on success/error

+#### Time Slot Filtering

+- Two dropdowns: start time and end time
+- **Dynamic slots**: only shows time slots that have actual reservations
+- Optional filtering: can filter by start only, end only, or both
+- Client-side filtering for instant feedback
+- Clear button to reset filters
+- Auto-hides when no reservations exist
+- Shows appropriate message when no reservations match the filter

 ## 🎯 BONUS Features Implemented

 ### BONUS 1: Frontend Demo ✅

 - ✅ Day view grouped by sector with visual separation
 - ✅ Date navigation (prev/next + calendar picker)
+- ✅ Time slot filtering (start/end time with 15-min intervals)
 - ✅ Live updates on date change
 - ✅ Create random/sample reservation button
 - ✅ Delete reservation with confirmation